aurorascharff/rsc-workshop/STEPS.md

 ### Show: Setup the repository

-- Github: Fork / copy files for starter project
+- Github: Fork / copy files for starter project, code-workspace
-- README.md show commands and run together npm install
+- README.md show commands and run together npm install, npm run dev, verify running
-- CRUD app for managing contacts
-- Talk about eslint and prettier, show setup and rules, verify its working
+- Talk about eslint and prettier, show setup and rules, check code-workspace, verify its working
 - Talk about Prisma and the database, show schema
 - README.md prisma seed together

 ### Show: Go through the repository

+- CRUD app for managing contacts
 - Introduce the structure and the components
 - Nested layouts: state in the url, users will awlays see the same thing.
 Benefits.
 - We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo dissapearing